Shershaah (soundtrack)

 Shershaah is the soundtrack album to the 2021 Hindi film of the same name directed by Vishnuvardhan.
 Based on the life of Param Vir Chakra-awardee Captain Vikram Batra, the film stars Sidharth Malhotra and Kiara Advani in leading roles.
 The film score is composed by John Stewart Eduri.
 The original songs featured in the film were composed by Tanishk Bagchi, B Praak, Jasleen Royal, Javed–Mohsin and Vikram Montrose with lyrics written by Manoj Muntashir, Rashmi Virag, Anvita Dutt, Jaani and Bagchi.
 The soundtrack album released by Sony Music India on 16 August 2021.

 The album received positive response from audiences, with the tracks "Raataan Lambiyan" and "Ranjha" which earlier released as singles, topped the national and global charts, in all music and video platforms.
-The Song Raatan Lambiyan Became A Very Popular And Topped The Charts In Many Music Platforms In India.
-It is the most streamed Bollywood song on Spotify with over 249 million audio streams.
+The track "Raataan Lambiyan" is the most streamed Bollywood song on Spotify with over 500 million audio streams.
 It emerged as one of the biggest soundtracks of 2021, and the fastest Indian album to cross one billion audio streams worldwide.